AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/additionalResources/blogPrompts/blogPrompt-201.md

   > **Important**
   > - Remember, you will be graded for the completion of your blog but also this will be a place you can return to when preparing for interviews in a few months!
-  > - **When publishing your blogs, make sure you "@AustinCodingAcademy" and tag "Coding" and "Web Development" in your story.**
+  > - **When publishing your blogs, make sure you "@AustinCodingAcademy" and tag "Coding" and "Web Development" in your story.**f